Substance Painter is a 3D painting software allowing you to texture and render your 3D meshes.

-- Glossary — This page will inventory the most common keywords used by the application alongside a short explanation of the concept behind it.
+- Glossary — This page lists the most common keywords used by the application alongside a short explanation of the concept behind it.

 - Performance — This page regroups tips and tricks on how to maximize performances and make things run smoothly.

 - Technical Requirements — This page regroups system requirements and hardware compatibility information.

 - Tool List — This page details all the painting tool available and how to use them.

 - Straight Line — The Straight Line is an easy way of drawing a line with any painting tool with less clicks and more precision.

 - Lazy Mouse — The Lazy Mouse is a distance offset between the mouse cursor and the actual painting which allows to paint more precise or smooth strokes.

 - Symmetry — Symmetry is the action of painting in multiple locations at the same time based on geometric constraints.